Drake Bell: 2010–present: Films and independent music

 He starred with his Drake & Josh co-star Miranda Cosgrove in the animated film A Mouse Tale, which was released directly to DVD on February 10, 2015.
 Bell starred in the slasher film L.A.
 Slasher as The Popstar, which was released on June 26, 2015, in a limited theater release.
 Bell recorded a song for the film's soundtrack, titled "Day & Night".
 He also stars alongside Bella Thorne and Cameron Dallas in the United States dub of The Frog Kingdom, which was released on June 30, 2015, on video on demand and DVD.
 He appeared in a documentary about the genre of rockabilly and its culture titled It's a Rockabilly World!
 Bell later reprised his role as Spider-Man in the 2015 game Disney Infinity 3.0.
 He also guest starred in an episode with his Drake & Josh co-star Josh Peck on Peck's Fox television series Grandfathered; Bell guest stars as Kirk, a wealthy tech investor.
 The episode with Bell aired in the Spring of 2016.
 Bell is set to star as Dan Orange, lead singer of a band called "Orange and the Dead Ends" in a new digital series called Dan is Dead.
 The premiere date has not yet been set.
 Bell has recorded a song titled "We're Dead" for the series.

 Bell embarked on a concert tour in Mexico starting on February 5, 2016, which ended on February 7, 2016.
 The tickets were sold out within minutes of going on sale online.
 Though Bell started the tour in 2015, the Ready Steady Go!
 Tour will continue in 2016.
 Bell toured high schools in the US as part of the High School Nation Tour from March 28 to April 29, 2016.
 Bell stars in the 2017 film Bad Kids of Crestview Academy, a sequel to the 2012 film Bad Kids Go to Hell.
 Bell released an EP titled Honest on June 30, 2017.
+In 2018 he released a Spanglish song, "Fuego Lento", and in 2019 released another EP, Smoke It Up.

+On November 5, 2023, after his elimination on the fifth season of the Mexican television series ¿Quién es la máscara?, Bell was revealed to be Baby Alien.

+In 2024, Bell competed in season twelve of The Masked Singer as "Ice King" with Hanson (who competed in season five as "Russian Dolls") serving as his Mask Ambassador.
+He was eliminated on "Miley Cyrus Night".

 Philanthropy

 Since 2009, Bell has supported the Thirst Project, a non-profit organization that addresses the issue of the clean water crisis by raising awareness through education.
 Bell's contributions include public appeals and concerts to raise funds.
 Seth Maxwell, founder of the Thirst Project, recruited Bell to be the 'face' of the campaign.
 Bell has also made contributions to other organizations such as Toys for Tots.

 On April 18, 2015, Bell performed at the Strawberry Bowl in support of the charity Rockin A Cure for cystic fibrosis.

-Influences

-Bell has described his music as being heavily influenced by the Beatles, The Beach Boys, and Brian Setzer.
-Among other music acts and artists that have influenced Bell are Oasis, Buddy Holly, Elvis Costello, The Rolling Stones, Led Zeppelin, Jimmy Page, Eddie Cochran, Elvis Presley, and Chuck Berry.